You are currently signed in as .

 Industries & Professions /

 The U.S. Department of Labor projects occupations in the health care field to grow much faster than the average through 2022.
 The DOL reports that patient demand should create a substantial number of jobs for specialists.
 The future for neurologists, therefore, should be bright as the need for their expertise increases.
 One reason for this increased need is the country's growing senior population.
 Older people are often affected by neurological problems, including a wide variety of dementias.
-As research continues and treatments become available there should be more resources neurologists can drawn on to help patients manage such diseases as Alzheimer's.
+As research continues and treatments become available there should be more resources neurologists can draw on to help patients manage such diseases as Alzheimer's.
 Additionally, research should provide answers to questions about what causes certain diseases and why and how these diseases progress.
-When doctors know these answers, they will be able to provide increasingly accurate treatments for such illnesses as amyotrophic lateral sclerosis (Lou Gehrig's disease), multiple sclerosis, and Parkinson's disease.
+When doctors know these answers, they will be able to provide increasingly accurate treatments for such illnesses as amyotrophic lateral sclerosis (ALS, or Lou Gehrig's disease), multiple sclerosis, and Parkinson's disease.
 For these reasons, neurologists should experience strong job growth.